kdee15/Konstruct/_posts/documentation/2014-07-21-gulp-guide.markdown

 ---
 layout: post-doc
-title:  "Grunt Guide"
+title:  "Gulp Guide"
-date:   2014-01-01 12:01:00
+date:   2014-07-21 12:01:00
-categories: documentation general
+categories: documentation boilerplate
 ---

-Konstruct relies heavily on Grunt.js to perform it's tasks, and help you get through mundane work quicker.
-It takes some getting used, especially if you are not accustomed to working in Terminal(command line), but once you do it's great!
+The Konstruct boilerplate relies heavily on GulpJS to perform it's tasks, and help you get through mundane work quicker.
+It takes some getting used to, especially if you are not accustomed to working in Terminal(command line), but once you do it's great!

 ### Grunt Features